hackbinghamton/WebDevelopmentWorkshop/ReverseEngineering.md

 ### Try it yourself

 For example, you can use [our website](http://club.hackbu.org/)!
 It's fairly simple, and it's built to only show information about us.
+If you get stuck or want to know more about how we actually created it, you can checkout [these slides](https://docs.google.com/presentation/d/1bX6HQMXUKYJUzKC9qZGvBqx3lvRG4918h8ktLvWXFOo/edit?usp=sharing) from the creators themselves.

 As you gain more experience and knowledge, you can start moving up to more complicated and larger sites.